INTRODUCTION TO THE UPPER HOUSE

 - Rooms.
 Boasting some of the most spacious rooms in the city, the lead-in category rooms start at 68 sqm/730 sqft with island and harbour views.
 The suites are 114 sqm/1,230 sqft and featuring expansive harbour views and living space.

 - Service.
-Other than the relatively low room-count (for a city hotel in a skyscraper), the service is where The Upper House really earns its ’boutique’ moniker, with dedicated Guest Experience Managers taking care of your every need from the moment you arrive.
+Other than the relatively low room-count (for a city hotel in a skyscraper), the service is where The Upper House really earns its ’boutique’ moniker, with dedicated Guest Experience Managers taking care of your every need from the moment you arrive, including arranging cute little in-room gifts suited to your needs and wants.

 - Paperless.
-The check-in is in-room and paperless and the technology is embedded into the hotel so guests can order room service from the iPad/iPod Touch found in the room.
+The check-in is in-room and paperless, as is much of the experience.
+For example, there are no printed menus for in-room dining.
+Technology is embedded into the hotel so guests can order room service, among other requests, direct from using the controls for the TV.

 - The Lawn.
 Featuring a secluded green space on the 6th level, The Lawn is perfect for hosting guests for garden bites and picnic cocktails, beers and a few glasses of wine.